 Therapy for Couples, Individuals and Families

 Kathryn Auen, MS, LPC, NBCC brings over a decade of clinical experience in providing compassionate and effective evidence-based therapy for couples, families and individuals to assist them with obtaining their goals for personal growth, through insight and emotionally informed behavioral counseling interventions.
 Kathryn has worked extensively with couples and families by helping them to resolve issues surrounding intimacy, relationships, stress, conflict communication, and many forms of co-parenting.
 She helps parents who want to develop the skills of raising children together in the same home as well as a parenting from between two families and households.
-Additionally, Kathryn is an expert in helping families manage the duties and nuances of having children with behavioral and mood disorders to minimize the impact that this has upon the rest of the family and their relationships.
+Additionally, Kathryn, a Neurodiversity affirming therapist, is an expert in helping families manage the duties and nuances of having children with behavioral and mood disorders to minimize the impact that this has upon the rest of the family and their relationships.

 Kathryn engages with clients to create a welcoming, validating, and judgement free space that promotes growth, change and well-informed collaboration.
 Kathryn offers hope and support, she recognizes that crisis and pain are opportunities for change, and that therapy is a collaborative process.
 Kathryn’s goal is to create a warm non-judgmental space where clients can feel safe to explore and develop new ways to manage life and family challenges.
 Kathryn’s clients report experiencing the therapeutic process as a place where they are empowered and encouraged to master the interpersonal tools necessary to understand and relate to others, to manage emotions, and develop keen and well balanced mental health for all around enhance emotional wellness.